-Course Number: HEV0873 Occupational Completion Point: D Preschool Teacher - 150 Hours - SOC Code 25-2011 32.0 Obtain certifications in Pediatric/Adult First Aid and CPR AED Training.
-The student will be able to: 32.01 Demonstrate techniques used for First Aid.
-32.02 Demonstrate appropriate CPR AED techniques for infant/child.
-32.03 Demonstrate appropriate CPR AED techniques for adults.
-33.0 Apply knowledge of program elements needed to create a developmentally appropriate curriculum.
-The student will be able to: 33.01 Demonstrate the ability to identify children's needs, interests, and abilities.
-33.02 Develop a program philosophy, including goals and objectives.
-33.03 Assist with planning, preparing, and implementing daily activities and routines.
-34.0 Create an environment that is conducive to language use and acquisition.
-The student will be able to:
+Occu se Number: HEV0873 pational Completion Point: D hool Teacher - 150 Hours - SOC Code 25-2011 34.0 Obtain certifications in Pediatric/Adult First Aid and CPR AED Training.
+The student will be able to: 34.01 Demonstrate techniques used for First Aid.
+34.02 Demonstrate appropriate CPR AED techniques for infant/child.
+34.03 Demonstrate appropriate CPR AED techniques for adults.
+35.0 Apply knowledge of program elements needed to create a developmentally appropriate curriculum.
+The student will be able to: 35.01 Demonstrate the ability to identify children's needs, interests, and abilities.
+35.02 Develop a program philosophy, including goals and objectives.
+35.03 Assist with planning, preparing, and implementing daily activities and routines.
+35.04 Simulate appropriate techniques for seizure management and positioning techniques.
+36.0 Create an environment that is conducive to language use and acquisition.
+The student will be able to: 36.01 Create opportunities for children to converse freely.
+36.02 Facilitate and monitor conversations between adult/child and/or child-to-child, to encourage increasingly complex sentences and phrases.
+36.03 Provide occasions for children to follow two- and three-step instructions.
+36.04 Create opportunities for children to gain meaning by listening and answering open-ended questions.
+37.0 Demonstrate the ability to interact professionally with families and staff.
+The student will be able to: 37.01 Establish and demonstrate positive and productive relationships with families and staff.